cxnoii/Project-3/README.md

 - Multiple layers based on the category of the report.
 - Chart showing the count of cases by cities

+Questions we'll trying to be answer:
-We would be using crime report data found at ca.gov database.
-Where do we see hot spots of theft or assault?
-How safe is the planned destination and what should one be wary of?
+1. Where do we see hot spots of theft or assault?
+2. How safe is the planned destination and what should one be wary of?

 <b>Possible source for the data:</b>
 - https://data.lacity.org/Public-Safety/Crime-Data-from-2010-to-2019/63jg-8b9z/data